nextcord/nextcord/CONTRIBUTING.md

 Submitting a pull request is fairly simple, just make sure it focuses on a single aspect and doesn't manage to have scope creep and it's probably good to go.
 It would be incredibly lovely if the style is consistent to that found in the project.

-Please use the following to get your contributions up to spec
+Please use the following to get your contributions up to spec:

 - [Dependencies](#installing-development-dependencies-locally)
 - [Code Style](#code-style)